-Many credit cards offer great travel rewards and benefits, and this post reviews the best credit cards from the perspective of traveling to Walt Disney World and Disneyland.
-For the most part, these same cards will also be good options for travel to any destination in the world–or at least the United States.
+We review the best credit cards for travel rewards that can be redeemed for flights, hotels, or dining at Walt Disney World and Disneyland.
+For the most part, these same cards will also be good options for travel to any destination in the world–that includes destinations like Tokyo Disney Resort and Disneyland Paris, too!
+(Updated October 27, 2019.)

 Let’s turn to our methodology for determining which credit cards belong on this list.
 Factors include annual fees, sign-up bonuses, earning and redemption rates, reward options, redemption difficulty, and ancillary benefits (such as free checked bags).